seonokkim/azure-ai-search/README.md

    python gradio-chatbot.py
    ```

+## Dataset Source
+The dataset on Namhae-gun's tourist attractions (2022) is provided by **Namhae-gun, Gyeongsangnam-do** via the [Korea Open Government Data Portal](https://www.data.go.kr/data/15110855/fileData.do?recommendDataYn=Y).
+It includes multilingual information such as names, addresses, coordinates, and contact details.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute it as per the license terms.

 ## Acknowledgments
 - [OpenAI](https://openai.com/) for their cutting-edge AI models.